ibrahim-mestadi/CP-Training-IEEE-ENSIAS-SB/week1/eliminate duplicates from a linked list.md

-### Probleme : eliminate duplicates from a linked list.md :
+### Probleme : eliminate duplicates from a linked list :

      You will take the head of a linked list whose nodes are in #sorted order with respect to their values. write a function that take the head and return this